 Back when I worked a lot and hired a nanny to help around the house, Via’s cooking sustained me and the kids.
-My cooking journal from those years has many pages covered with little post-its — each a valuable piece to the puzzle that was Via’s food.
-Because there were no recipes.
-She just knew what to do.
-Birria and posole (my update for fresh hominy and the slow cooker here), with their salsas and sides, beans like these, and how to deal with dried chiles—if I wanted to do any of it on my own, I’d have to Q&A and scrawl on post-its.
+My cooking journal from those years has many pages covered with little post-its, each a valuable piece to the puzzle that was Via’s food…because there were no recipes, she just cooked.
+Birria and posole, with their salsas and sides, beans like these, and how to deal with dried chiles—if I wanted to do any of it on my own, I’d have to Q&A and scrawl on post-its.

 I always thought refried beans came from a can.
 But as with most things, homemade is better.
 And with good beans, meal time is easy: add a tortilla, rice, and cheese and you’ve got yourself a main dish.
 A side of arugula, mango, avocado, jicama, jalapeño slices, cilantro leaves, sour cream, your favorite chile sauce + a spritz of lime, and it’s a meal.
 Get yourself some heirloom beans from Rancho Gordo and make these refries, or at the bare minimum trade your cans for the little tubs from Better Bean Company (in the grocery’s refrigerator section).

 - 1 tablespoon olive oil

 - 1 corn tortilla 100% corn for best flavor